wireframe/factory_girl_rspec/README.md

   context 'when invalid user' do
   	# instantiate FactoryGirl :invalid_user factory
-  	with :invalid_user
+  	build :invalid_user
     it { should be_invalid }
     its(:first_name) { should be_nil }
   end
 end
 ```

-By default, `factory_girl_rspec` uses `FactoryGirl.build` to make objects without saving them to the database.
+By default, `factory_girl_rspec` uses `FactoryGirl.create` to make objects while saving them to the database.
+This will throw exceptions if the validations aren't passed.
-If you would like to explicitly save your objects to the database, you can use the `create` method.
+If you would like to explicitly test invalid objects, you can use the `build` method.

 Advanced usage: